suaebahmed/.Net-Core/ROADMAP.md

 Let me know if you want to build a small project (like a user notification service) to see these in action — or if you'd like diagrams or interview-style questions to test yourself.

-# Data Transfer Object
-- DTOs are simple classes that represent data structures
-- Used to transfer data between layers (e.g., from API to service)

 # LINQ
 - LINQ (Language Integrated Query) allows querying collections in a readable way